UniversalDependencies/docs/_fi-dep/advmod-q.md

 modifiers include _noin_ "about", _vähintään_ "at least", _lähes_
 "almost" and _yli_ "over".

+Note: `advmod:q` corresponds to `quantmod` (quantifier phrase modifier) in the original Stanford Dependencies and the Turku Dependency Treebank.

 <!-- fname:quantmod.pdf -->
 ~~~ sdparse
 Alue oli suuruudeltaan noin kymmenen neliökilometriä . \n The_area was of_its_size about ten square_kilometres .